fjnelima-pixel/ESG-Project/README.md

 CSV-based data modelling

+## Disclaimer

+This project is an independent analytical simulation created for learning and portfolio demonstration purposes.
+It does not use proprietary data and does not represent any institution’s internal models or confidential processes.

-By Faith N. Weyombo - Financial and Data Analyst
+# By Faith N. Weyombo - Financial and Data Analyst